api3dao/vitepress-docs/docs/reference/airnode/next/concepts/authorizers.md

 More specifically, it defines an array of objects that allow for ERC721 cross-chain request authorization.
 Like `crossChainRequesterAuthorizers`, some of the fields within each object resemble other `config.json` objects:
+`chainType` is configured equivalently to its like-named parent `chains[n]` object described in the
+[config.json reference](/reference/airnode/next/deployment-files/config-json.md#chains),
-`chainType` and `contracts` are configured equivalently to their like named parent `chains[n]` objects described in the [config.json reference](/reference/airnode/next/deployment-files/config-json.md#chains), `chainId` specifies the cross-chain (network) id, and `chainProvider` is an object containing the chain provider url for the _chain specified by `chainId`_.
+`chainId` specifies the cross-chain (network) id, and `chainProvider` is an object containing the chain provider url for the _chain specified by `chainId`_.
-The `erc721s` field value is an array of ERC721 contract addresses and within `contracts`, `RequesterAuthorizerWithErc721` specifies an address of the `RequesterAuthorizerWithErc721` contract _on the chain specified by `chainId`_.
+The `erc721s` field value is an array of ERC721 contract addresses and within the conditionally optional `contracts` object, `RequesterAuthorizerWithErc721` specifies an address of the `RequesterAuthorizerWithErc721` contract _on the chain specified by `chainId`_ (the cross-chain).
+The `contracts` object may be omitted if there is an existing API3 deployment for the `RequesterAuthorizerWithErc721` contract on the cross-chain, in which case Airnode will default to this address.
+A full listing of deployments can be found [here](/reference/airnode/next/).
 If multiple ERC721 contracts are specified in `erc721s`, the requester will be authorized if a token corresponding to _any_ of the specified ERC721 contracts has been deposited.
-For deployed `RequesterAuthorizerWithErc721` contract addresses, see the
-[Airnode Contract Addresses](/reference/airnode/next/index.md#requesterauthorizerwitherc721)
+For deployed `RequesterAuthorizerWithErc721` contract addresses, see the [Airnode Contract Addresses](/reference/airnode/next/index.md#requesterauthorizerwitherc721) page.
-page.